MARI's Core Values

 The Psych Clinic provides mental health services for those who are 18 years and older and includes individual and group therapy.
 Learn more about the Psychological Clinic

--Dr. Cheryl King, Director of the Mary A. Rackham Institute
+-Dr. Christine S. Asidao, Senior Director of the Mary A. Rackham Institute (MARI)

 Our Commitment to Performance Quality and Improvement